Curved infinity-algebras and their characteristic classes: Characteristic classes of curved algebras

 Consider the graded vector space with basis the isomorphism classes of oriented graphs \emph{whose vertices have valence $\geq 2$}, modulo the relation that a graph is negative its opposite orientation.
 The grading is given by the number of vertices.
 Let $\mathcal{G}$ be the completion of this graded vector space with respect to the number of edges (so \emph{not} with respect to the defining grading on the vector space, which is by number of vertices).
 Similarly, define $\mathcal{G}_r$ using ribbon graphs rather than graphs.
-In other words, these are the spaces of possibly infinite linear combinations of isomorphism classes of oriented graphs which are not isomorphic to the graph obtained by reversing the orientation.
+In other words (since we work over a field of characteristic zero, so that $2$ is invertible), these are the spaces of possibly infinite linear combinations of isomorphism classes of oriented graphs which are not isomorphic to the graph obtained by reversing the orientation.

 Then, it is a result of \cite{Kncsg} that

 defines a differential on $\mathcal{G}$ and $\mathcal{G}_r$. \begin{definition} Kontsevich's graph complex is defined as $(\mathcal{G}, d)$, and his ribbon graph complex is defined as $(\mathcal{G}_r, d)$. \end{definition} \begin{remark} We could alternatively have used the uncompleted graph complex above; however, the completed version is the one which naturally contains characteristic classes of $L_\infty$- or $A_\infty$-algebras.
 In particular, taking homology commutes with taking completion, for the following well-known reason: We can write the uncompleted graph complex as a direct sum of the subcomplexes of graphs of a fixed genus (i.e., first Betti number of the graph as a topological space).
 For each fixed genus, the completion with respect to number of edges is the same as the completion with respect to the grading, i.e., the number of vertices, since there are only finitely many graphs with a fixed genus and number of vertices.
 Hence, the completed graph complex is the same as the direct product of the completions of these subcomplexes with respect to their usual grading. \end{remark} Finally, given a cyclic $A_\infty$-algebra $V$, one constructs an element of $\mathcal{G}_r$, given by a sum